pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 <span class="oldstyle">350</span> years ago.
 Commercial publishers put articles
 behind paywalls, charging <span class="oldstyle">$30--40</span> for access to each.
 Researchers get none of the profits.
-Even with access to an article, very few of the underlying connections in logic are ever published, making it hard for people to reproduce or build upon the research results.
-Even further, research that doesn't turn out as hoped is normally not published, meaning that all the research is lost, leading to a lot of duplication of work and wasted efforts.
-Page limits constrain how much an researcher can share in the first place.
+Even with access to an article, very few of the underlying connections in logic are ever published, especially when page limits constrain how much a researcher can share in the first place.
+This makes it hard for people to reproduce or build upon the research results.
+Even further, research that doesn't turn out as hoped is normally _not_ published at all.
+While the researcher may remember the result, the world doesn't.
+For all intents and purposes the research is lost, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
-We're only publishing a part of the picture here, leaving the rest up to the imagination.
-Scientific communications were healthier during the [Republic of Letters].
+Even in the best of circumstances, we're only publishing a part of the picture here, as in Sosno's sculpture above, leaving the rest up to the imagination.

-I think it's interesting the the Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
+I think it's interesting the the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
 While the Web is a vast improvement over the printing press, we must constantly go through the process of translating prose into information, and then connecting those pieces of information into knowledge in a way that our minds can understand.
 And then to write a web page, we need to translate our knowledge into prose that someone else can later assimilate the same way.
 What would happen if we used the Web in a different way?
 If we sidestepped this translation process and dealt with knowledge on the Web directly?

 Maybe my hope for the future has come from reading too much academic writing,